Lou Andreas-Salomé: Marriage and relationships

 Salomé and Rée moved to Berlin and lived together until a few years before her celibate marriage to linguistics scholar Friedrich Carl Andreas.
+Salomé's co-habitation with Andreas caused the despairing Rée to fade from Salomé's life despite her assurances.
 Despite her opposition to marriage and her open relationships with other men, Salomé and Andreas remained married from 1887 until his death in 1930.